RoundTable

 Sketches

-The RoundTable website is made to guide and inspire creators to develop their fictional world with others.
-The design focuses on key forms of collaboration that the target demographic finds the most helpful and popular.
+The RoundTable website is made to guide and inspire creators in developing their fictional worlds with others.
 RoundTable focuses on making brainstorming and peer-editing easy for collaborators to share ideas and refine their writing.
+In addition to these features, the app accounts for the variation of experience with creative writing by implementing a template system or blank page options to suit every form of creator.

 Secondary Component